git-pull/tao-of-tmux/manuscript/09-status-bar.md

 {language=shell, line-numbers=off}
     $ pip install --user powerline-status psutil

-[psutil](https://github.com/giampaolo/psutil) is a cross-platform tool powerline uses to help gather system information.
+[psutil](https://github.com/giampaolo/psutil), a required dependency of powerline, is a cross-platform tool to gather system information.

 Assure you [properly configured python with your PATHs](#troubleshoot-site-paths) and try this: